It’s Halloween time!

 We have been to the apple picking farm, pumpkin patch, and local fall festival.
 My daughter has been loving the pony rides and train rides.
 We even took a tour around a small village to look for decorated pumpkin people.
 Our book display is full of Halloween and fall books.

-We’re getting into the Halloween spirit!
+We’re getting into the Halloween spirit with Halloween yoga for kids!
 How about you?

 This post contains Amazon affiliate links.